MapcreatorIO/interactive/docs.md

   - __homeButton__. (optional; default true) Enable or disable the home button

   - __debug__. (not recommended) true or false, this allows the map object to be returned from the browser's console.
-  - __object__. (only with environment "development") Add your map object inline for debugging without a webserver.
+  - __object__. (only in development mode) Add your map object inline for debugging without a webserver.

 2. The div container node (in this case the `div` with id `m4n-map`).
 3. The callback (optional), this will be called after the map has finished initializing.
 Best used for subscribing to custom events.
 The callback function has 1 parameter, the map object, as described below.